Installation

 Before the start, change to the root source directory MagneticModel/.

-- Build and install CDF library: - cd libcdf/ make build make test make install make clean
+cd libcdf/ make build make test make install make clean

 By default, the library is installed in /usr/local/cdf directory.